- Dr. Brian Abelson DC

 Infraspinatus Muscle

-Origin on Scapulae: Infraspinous fossa.
+Origin on Scapula: Infraspinous fossa.

 Insertion: Middle facet of the greater tubercle.